wj-Mcat/type-hint-small-trick/README.md

 ## What I have Done

-1. define the tensor.pyi to define the members of `Tenosr`, which is not sensitive how the `Tensor` is implemented.
+1. define the tensor.pyi to define the members of `Tensor`, which is not sensitive how the `Tensor` is implemented.
 2. use `TYPE_CHECKING` to detect the `DEV` or `Runtime` mode.

  enjoy the [`main.py`](./main.py) to get more details.